 Do you need great summer activities for kids in Westchester County, NY?
 Use our guide to find kids classes, Westchester summer camps, summer programs, activities near Westchester County, and family excursions close by.
 Summer activities in Westchester are at your fingertips.

-Ask the Expert: How Can I Help My Children Handle a Divorce?
+Ask the Expert: How Often Should I Talk with My Child's Teacher?

 An elementary school principal and father explains how to open up communication between parents and teachers, with advice on how parents can get involved in the classroom and what to do if you think a certain teacher isn't right for your child.